ciaraosull/project-5-time-hoppers/README.md

     *   SECRET_KEY = a secret key for your app.
     *   PORT = 8000
     *   DISABLE_COLLECTSTATIC = 1 during development and remove when deploying to production
+    *   Also include keys for Cloudinary and Stripe if applicable.
 7. Scroll to the top of the page and now choose the Deploy tab.
 8. Select Github as the deployment method.
 9. Confirm you want to connect to GitHub.